-Maybe you’ve heard: IoT (short for: Internet of Things) is all the rage.
+Maybe you’ve heard: IoT (short for Internet of Things) is all the rage.
 And yes, in agriculture, too!
 Maybe you still wonder: What can IoT do for me?
 Is this so-called “smart farming” really smart?
-Is it worth investing?
+Is it worth investing in?
 It is, after all, high-end technology that comes with a price tag.
 In this article, we will show you some use cases for IoT in farming.
 Who knows, it might be just what you need, right?
-So let’s dive right in to the cutting-edge technologies for the farming industry.
+So let’s dive right into the cutting-edge technologies for the farming industry.

 Depending on what is suitable for the farm in question, smart agriculture can mean almost anything from relatively simple monitoring of herds and crops to complex systems of farm management.
 Let’s take a closer look at the possibilities and see, how IoT can help in agriculture.